jeyounson/dignity/Cambridge/CambridgeHandbookofHumanDignity.md

 This introduction to human dignity explores the history of the notion from antiquity to the nineteenth century, and the way in which dignity is conceptualized in non-Western contexts.
 Building on this, it addresses a range of systematic conceptualizations, considers the theoretical and legal conditions for human dignity as a useful notion and analyzes a number of philosophical and conceptual approaches to dignity.
 Finally, the book introduces current debates, paying particular attention to legal implementation, human rights, justice and conflicts, medicine and bioethics, and provides an explicit systematic framework for discussing human dignity.
 Adopting a wide range of perspectives and taking into account numerous cultures and contexts, this handbook is a valuable resource for students, scholars and professionals working in philosophy, law, history and theology.

-**Marcus Duwell ¨** is Professor for Philosophical Ethics and Director at the Ethics Institute at Utrecht University, The Netherlands.
+**MARCUS DÜWELL** is Professor for Philosophical Ethics and Director at the Ethics Institute at Utrecht University, The Netherlands.

 **Jens Braarvig** is Professor of Religious Studies at the University of Oslo, Norway.